Marketing to Doctors, Part 5: Measuring and Optimizing Results

 People searching for stuff with your keywords aren’t always searching for your stuff – even if your stuff can’t be used by anyone BUT doctors.
 If you can’t figure out a way to weed out random consumers, they will DESTROY your budget.

 Be very wary of using “broad match” keywords and make a habit of looking at the “search terms” that are triggering your ads.
-If you haven’t previously optimized for this, you may find that you are horrified at the queries being used.
-Most campaigns will need extensive lists of negative keywords to avoid showing your ads to consumers.
+If you haven’t previously optimized for this, you may find yourself horrified by the queries being used.
+Most campaigns will need extensive lists of negative keywords to prevent your ads from showing to consumers.

 Dig into your AdWords console and find out exactly what people are typing into Google to trigger your ads.
 You might be shocked.